 Grab your friends and family and head over to the Holiday Valley Tubing Company.
 Tubing is fun for all ages.
 All you have to do is sit down, hang on and experience the exhilaration of pure winter fun!
 The Tubing Company has up to 22 lanes that are 900 feet long and drop 100 feet in vertical, plus 2 handle tows...we'll pull you back up the hill!
 The Holiday Valley Tubing Company is located on Rt.
 242, just 4 miles from Holiday Valley on the north side of Ellicottville.
 A FREE shuttle service to and from Holiday Valley is available on the hour per request during operating hours.
 Pickup is at the Resort Services Center turn around or the Inn at Holiday Valley.
-The Holiday Valley Tubing Company will run through March 16, weather permitting.
+Weather permitting, the Holiday Valley Tubing Company will run from December 20 through March 22, 2015 weather permitting.

 2014-15 Tubing Rates